dimanikulin/dimanikulin/incubator/WhereToPublish.md

 TL;DR it might generate wrong TL;DR It generated basing on part of text but not whole publication First Seen At - Only for republished stories it provides full review - up to one week.
-I tried 3 times without success, reason for rejection: too small, not actual, not worked links and spelling errors, it is imposible to discuss problem right on the platform, I recieved emails and could you reply back.
+I tried 3 times without success, reason for rejection: too small, not actual, not worked links and spelling errors, Promoting links in stories, @dimanikulin?
+You would need to enter our brand as author program instead. to much links inside of story

+it is imposible to discuss problem right on the platform, I recieved emails and could you reply back.

 ####